Fillmore East

-Pre-Fillmore East
+Pre–Fillmore East

-The theatre at 105 Second Avenue that became the Fillmore East was originally built as a Yiddish theater in 1925–26 – designed by Harrison Wiseman in the Medieval Revival style – at a time when that section of Second Avenue was known as the "Yiddish Theater District" and the "Jewish Rialto" because of the numerous theatres that catered to a Yiddish-speaking audience.
+The theatre at 105 Second Avenue that became the Fillmore East was originally built as a Yiddish theater in 1925–1926, designed by Harrison Wiseman in the Medieval Revival style, at a time when that section of Second Avenue was known as the "Yiddish Theater District" and the "Jewish Rialto" because of the numerous theatres that catered to a Yiddish-speaking audience.
 Called the Commodore Theater, and independently operated, it eventually was taken over by Loews Inc. and became a movie theater, the Loews Commodore.
 It later became the Village Theatre, owned by Roger Euster, with on-site management by Ben Barenholtz.
 When Bill Graham took over the theatre in 1968, it was unused and had fallen into disrepair.
 Despite the deceptively small front marquee and façade, the theater had a substantial capacity of almost 2,700.

-Fillmore East years
+Fillmore East

 The venue provided Graham with an East Coast counterpart to his existing Fillmore in San Francisco, California.
 Opening on March 8, 1968, the Fillmore East quickly became known as "The Church of Rock and Roll," with two-show, triple-bill concerts several nights a week.
 Graham would regularly alternate acts between the East and West Coast venues.
 Until early 1971, bands were booked to play two shows per night, at 8 pm and 11 pm, on both Friday and Saturday nights.